diesalbla/http4s/docs/src/main/tut/client.md

 The reusable way to decode/encode a request is to write a custom `EntityDecoder` and `EntityEncoder`.
 For that topic, take a look at [entity].

-If you prefer a more fine-grained approach, some of the methods take a `Response[F] => F[A]` argument, such as `fetch` or `get`, which lets you add a function which includes the decoding functionality, but ignores the media type.
+If you prefer a more fine-grained approach, some of the methods take a `Response => F[A]` argument, such as `fetch` or `get`, which lets you add a function which includes the decoding functionality, but ignores the media type.